 Fiancé Visa to Spouse Visa: The Transition

 After marrying in the UK on a fiancé visa, you must apply to switch to a spouse visa using form FLR(M) before your 6-month fiancé visa expires.
-The spouse visa application costs £1,048 (in-country) plus IHS.
+The FLR(M) application costs £1,407 (8 April 2026, increased from £1,321) plus IHS of £2,587.50 for 30 months.
 Once approved, you can work in the UK and begin your 5-year route to settlement (ILR).

 Requirements for Switching to Spouse Visa